dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 HOLD: Tracking anti-request forgery work for this article in the UE tracking issue.

 We recommend adding controller services with <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllersWithViews%2A> in order to automatically [mitigate Cross-Site Request Forgery (XSRF/CSRF) attacks](xref:security/anti-request-forgery).
-If you merely use <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllers%2A>, anti-forgery isn't enabled automatically.
+If you merely use <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllers%2A>, antiforgery isn't enabled automatically.
 For more information, see <xref:mvc/controllers/routing>.

 -->